Last Updated on May 11, 2022 by Shaun Snapp

 The problem with this for Oracle is that databases are Oracle’s core strength.

-Oracle used its database revenue to make an enormous number of acquisitions in applications.
+Oracle used its database revenue to make many acquisitions in applications.

 However, none of those acquisitions were as differentiated as the database.
 And with fantastic database options (although blocked out for many applications due to restrictive certifications), combined with the Oracle database’s bloat, as Oracle’s database decline continues, it reduces their power over their customers.
 And that leads to Oracle’s application sales also declining.
 Not immediately, of course.
 Applications in the enterprise space have a stickiness.
 For example, DB-Engines shows Oracle declining in popularity over the long term, but a rapid decline.

 The original purpose of making such acquisitions in the first place was, at least in part, to concentrate the account management and sales effort.
 Therefore, an Oracle rep would not only offer databases but applications as well.
 Enterprise accounts tend to like to concentrate their purchases from as few vendors as possible.
 That is, rather than evaluate each offer on its own merits.
 IT pushes the business to make their lives as easy as possible and to manage fewer vendors.

 Therefore, the thought goes that the more that any one rep can offer, the higher the ability to crossover sales for various products.

 Historically, vendors that have made the most money have used a strong capability in one area to sell more products in another area.
 This is how vendors grow from stronger offerings to progressively weaker offerings.

 The databases trend is clear — most of the growth is coming from open source databases versus proprietary databases.
 This will have a significant impact on Oracle Cloud vs. AWS.
 What this shows us is that the original promoters of open source are being proven correct.

 - The Relational Market: Oracle still dominates this in both its proprietary databases and, in MySQL, is giving way to open source databases.